Appliance Self Repair Advice

 Fault codes were always billed to the repairers, just as they are to car mechanics, as being a service aid, not a replacement for the technician's diagnostic skills.
 The fault code comes up when the appliance encounters some form of error that it can detect, often a blinking series of lights or a code displayed in the LCD or LED display indicates the nature of the fault, what it does not do generally is pinpoint the actual failure or the failed component that has caused the alarm.

 Of course manufacturers, in some cases but not all, guard this information quite rigidly presumably in the hope that they will capture their own repair work obviously, Meile is one such company and even the trade struggle to get the service information.
 They are protecting their own interests basically and there is (as far as I am aware) a stipulation that states, legally, that they have to hand out this information but that's not to say that the manufacturer will make it easy.
-Electrolux (Zanussi, Tricity Bendix, AEG) will allow the trade to access the information but only if you buy the service information DVD ROM, which isn't cheap!
+Electrolux (Zanussi, Tricity Bendix, AEG) will allow the trade to access the information but only if you buy access to the service information, which isn't cheap!

 It could be argued that buying this information is part of running a repair business in that field and that would be correct to a degree.
-But, independent repairers are generally small businesses, often family owned and run, that simply do not have the financial ability to keep up with multiple releases fro multiple manufacturers information in the course of a year and, quite simply, many customers will not pay the premium for the repairer to have proper information on their appliance.
+But, independent repairers are generally small businesses, often family owned and run, that simply do not have the financial ability to keep up with all the sources for multiple manufacturers information in the course of a year and, quite simply, many customers will not pay the premium for the repairer to have proper information on their appliance.
 Often smaller repairers will find they would need the information on a few occasions in the course of the year and the cost of having it outweighs the number of appliances where they will actually need that information to fulfil a repair.